geaxgx/depthai_movenet/README.md

 A convolutional neural network model that runs on RGB images and predicts [human joint locations](https://github.com/tensorflow/tfjs-models/tree/master/pose-detection#coco-keypoints-used-in-movenet-and-posenet) of a single person.
 Two variant: Lightning and Thunder, the latter being slower but more accurate.
-MoveNet uses an smart cropping based on detections from the previous frame when the input is a sequence of frames.
+MoveNet uses a smart cropping based on detections from the previous frame when the input is a sequence of frames.
 This allows the model to devote its attention and resources to the main subject, resulting in much better prediction quality without sacrificing the speed.

 ![Demo](img/dance.gif)